Champagne Paul Bara

 Why It Matters: The Benchmark Bouzy Grower

-- One of Champagne's most respected récoltant-manipulants, with 100% Grand Cru Bouzy fruit across the entire range.
+- One of Champagne's most respected récoltant-manipulants, with Grand Cru Bouzy fruit across the range.

-- Bouzy Rouge, from 50-plus-year-old vines, is considered one of Champagne's finest still red wines.
+- Bouzy Rouge, from old-vine Pinot Noir, is considered one of Champagne's finest still red wines.

-- HVE3 and Viticulture Durable en Champagne certified since 2020; no chemical herbicides or insecticides used.
+- HVE and Viticulture Durable en Champagne certified (2020); no chemical herbicides or insecticides used.

 - Paul Bara Grand Rosé Brut NV$60-75Blends 80% Pinot Noir and 20% Chardonnay with 12% Bouzy rouge for a structured, vinous rosé style.Find →

-- Paul Bara Bouzy Rouge$55-75Still Pinot Noir from 50-plus-year-old Bouzy vines; one of Champagne's most respected still red wines.Find →
+- Paul Bara Bouzy Rouge$55-75Still Pinot Noir from old Bouzy vines; one of Champagne's most respected still red wines.Find →

-- Paul Bara is classified as a récoltant-manipulant (RM): all 11 hectares are estate-owned, all 33 parcels are within Bouzy Grand Cru, and all production stages are carried out at the domaine.
+- Paul Bara is classified as a récoltant-manipulant (RM): all 11 hectares are estate-owned, all 33 parcels are within Bouzy Grand Cru, and production is carried out at the domaine (the Comtesse Marie de France cuvée is the one exception, carrying an MA label as its brand is held externally).

 - Malolactic fermentation is blocked for all Champagne cuvées to preserve acidity and freshness; Bouzy Rouge (still red wine) undergoes full malolactic fermentation as an exception.